-Sarah (the MiCD teacher) also perceived that the PBL unit helped her students improve their behavior and social skills, stating, "I saw some maturity from students that I was very impressed with, because I hadn't had an opportunity to see that in the regular classroom situations."
-Observations, which are detailed in the section on collaboration, confirmed the interview data, as students with mild and moderate disabilities often stayed on task and helped their classmates with severe disabilities stay engaged.
+Sarah, the teacher of students with mild cognitive disabilities (MiCD), also perceived that the PBL unit helped her students improve their behavior and social skills, stating, "I saw some maturity from students that I was very impressed with, because I hadn't had an opportunity to see that in the regular classroom situations."
+Observations confirmed the interview data, as students with mild and moderate disabilities often stayed on task and helped their classmates with severe disabilities stay engaged.